chigopher/pathlib/README.md

 #### Does this provide any benefit to my unit tests?

 Most certainly! `pathlib` allows you to create [in-memory filesystems](#in-memory-fs), which have the nice property of being automatically garbage collected by Golang's GC when they go out of scope.
 You don't have to worry about defering any `Remove()` functions or setting up temporary dirs in `/tmp`.
 Just instantiate a `MemMapFs` and you're good to go!

+#### What filesystems does this support?

+Currently only POSIX-style paths are supported.